haydensprinkle/100DaysOfCode/README.md

     -Played around with flexbox positioning on my to-do app until I got sufficiently frustrated -Watched several hours of Colt Steele's updated Web Developer Bootcamp course on Udemy and completed various associated coding challenges focusing primarily on CSS fundamentals

+Day 3 (01/03/2021)

+    -Created a repository for projects from my Web Dev Bootcamp course on Udemy -Finished and pushed a race registration page for practice with forms